-Sirui were kind enough to send us 3 different products for our review series – a tripod a ballhead and a fluid head and we shall look at all three of them in the next 3 reviews.
+Sirui was kind enough to send us 3 different products for our review series – a tripod a ballhead and a fluid head and we shall look at all three of them in the next 3 reviews.

-Sirui has been making tripods, heads, monopods and even sliders and Jibs for over 15 years and is probably one of the more well known Chinese brands.
+Sirui has been making tripods, heads, monopods and even sliders and Jibs for over 15 years and is probably one of the more well-known Chinese brands.

 The T-2204X – 4 section carbon fibre travel tripod